 – Sun Sports will still feature a number of Florida programs including the official coaching shows for Muschamp, Donovan and head women’s basketball coach Amanda Butler and the “GatorZone Television” magazine show.

-- “Breakfast With the Gators,” the weekly program that re-aired Florida football games on Sunday morning, will be cancelled with future replays likely available on the SEC Network or online.
+– “Breakfast With the Gators,” the weekly program that re-aired Florida football games on Sunday morning, will be canceled with future replays likely available on the SEC Network or online.

 How to watch “non-revenue” sports